 Fabrication Drawing A drawing used to aid the construction of a printed circuit board.
 It shows all of the locations of the holes to be drilled, their sizes and tolerances, dimensions of the board edges, and notes on the materials and methods to be used.
 Called “fab drawing” for short.

 FAI FAI is the abbreviation of First Article Inspection, which is a complete, independent, and documented physical and functional inspection process.
 The SMT first article assembly process in whole circuit board assembly is a very important step.

-FCCL FCCL, is the abbreviation of Flexible Copper Clad Laminate (CCL), which is an important PCB material to manufacture printed flexible circuit (FPC) and rigid-flex PCB.
-Flexible CCL refers to single-sided or double-sided flexible copper clad laminate made of polyimide (PI) film or polyester (PE) film as substrate material that are insulating and thin copper foil conductor with flexibility on surface.
-There are adhesive and no adhessive in-between the PI and copper.
-They are so called adhesive FCCL and adhesiveless FCCL.
-Refer to below PCB blog to know more about adhesive FCCL and adhesiveless FCCL.
-Adhesiveless or Adhesive FCCL To Building…
+FCCL is the abbreviation of Flexible Copper Clad Laminate (CCL), which is an important PCB material to manufacture printed flexible circuit (FPC) and rigid-flex PCB.
+Flexible CCL refers to single-sided or double-sided flexible copper clad laminate made of polyimide (PI) film or polyester (PE) film as a substrate material that is insulating and thin copper foil conductor with flexibility on the surface.
+There are adhesive and no adhesive in-between the PI and copper.
+They are so-called adhesive FCCL and adhesiveness FCCL.
+Refer to below PCB blog to know more about adhesive FCCL and adhesiveness FCCL.
+Adhesives or Adhesive FCCL To Building…

 FCT FCT is the abbreviation of Functional Testing, which is a crucial and final PCB Assembly Manufacturing step prior to integration of the PCB assemblies into complete systems.

 Feed-Thru (Via) A plated through hole in a Printed Circuit Board that is used to provide an electrical connection between a trace on one side of the PCB to a trace on the other side.
 Since it is not used to mount component leads, it is generally a small hole and pad diameter.